Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Results

 \subsection{Cloud structure}

 Figures \ref{fig:cdens} and \ref{fig:cdens25} illustrate the morphological effects of magnetic fields at $t=5$, 10, 15, 19, and 25 Myr.
-In Fig. \ref{fig:cdens} we show $t=19$ Myr rather than 20 Myr in order to show all four simulations, since run B2 terminates before this time.
+In Fig. \ref{fig:cdens} we show $t=19$ Myr rather than 20 Myr in order to show all four simulations, since run B2 terminates before this time.\footnote{We evolve the simulations for $\sim$8-10 Myr after the onset of SF since this period is large enough to observe a trend in the SF activity in each simulation.}

 In these figures, the various columns from left to right represent column density maps of the ``central clouds'' for models B0, B1, B2, and B3 ($B_{x,0}=0$, $1$, $2$, and $3 \, \mG$, respectively) in face-on and edge-on views.
 The morphologies (in column density maps) are consistent with those reported by \citet[][see their models H, X25, and X50 in their Figure 1]{Heitsch+09}.